tdubon/Twitter_Data_Analysis/README.md

 # Setup
-1. Get your own token to the Twitter API at: https://developer.twitter.com/en/portal/petition/essential/basic-info
+1. Get your own token to the Twitter API at: https://developer.twitter.com/en/portal/petition/essential/basic-info (If you don't have Jupyter Notebooks, the instructions to download it from your terminal are here: https://jupyter.org/install)

 2. Once created, save your bearer token to a plain text file, with a .yaml extension:
 BEARER_TOKEN: "replace text with your token here"